ml5js/ml5-website-v01/docs/api-Promises-Callbacks.md

 });
 ```

-This is just a convention.
-JavaScript does not enforce this pattern in the way you right code.
-But this convention is very common among developers.
-So, keep in mind that most ml5.js methods and functions are asynchronous (machine learning models  might takes some time to process the inputs and output some results!) and therefore, you will need to use the <b>error-first callback</b> pattern if you want to use callbacks.
+Error first callbacks is a convention common to many JavaScript libraries that we have chosen to adopt.
+The language JavaScript itself does not enforce this pattern.
+Keep in mind that most ml5.js methods and functions are asynchronous (machine learning models can take significant amounts of time to process inputs and generate outputs!).
+You will need to use the <b>error-first callback</b> pattern if you want to use callbacks.

 ## Using Promises

-ml5.js supports [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) by default.
-If no callback is given to any asynchronous function then a Promise will be returned.
+ml5.js also supports [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+If no callback is provided to any asynchronous function then a Promise is returned.

-So, the image classification example can be used in the following way:
+With Promises, the image classification example can be used in the following way:

 ```javascript
 // No callback needs to be passed to use Promises.